 Museum Cruquius is located in the Haarlemmermeer, near Haarlem, Hoofddorp and Schiphol.
 It is easily reached by public transport from Amsterdam and Haarlem.
 And it is less than 45 minutes from Leiden.

 Het museum is open 7 days per week, except on New Year’s Day, King’s Day, and 24, 25, 26 and 31 December.

 Combine your Keukenhof visit with this museum, which is just 11 kilometers away.
 You can ride a bike along most of the characteristic Ringvaart canal.

-We recommend: The Ringdijk is a popular cycling tour among cyclists.
+The Ringdijk is a popular cycling tour among cyclists.
 There are few traffic lights on the 63 kilometer route, so racing cyclists can reach high speeds!